 IMAGES AND VIDEO

 Images associated to your Facebook post, your Twitter post, or your blog post will almost always have better views and engagement than posts that are all text.
+Video is more engaging that static images (and don't forget gifs, animated images, which are a lot like video).

 Images you do not create yourself are not free for you to use in your advertising - the owner may go after you for using them and they have every right to do so.
 You must purchase stock photos OR use resources that allow you to use images for free by license.
 Note - meme images are rarely problematic legally (although it's possible to get in trouble with these, so it's always a risk), and if you use an image from someone else, make sure you attribute it back to the person you got it from.
 NOTE: This includes background images (such as wallpaper)!